caramelomartins/awesome-linters/README.md

 - [scss-lint](https://github.com/causes/scss-lint) - Tool to help keep your SCSS
   files clean and readable by running it against a collection of configurable linter rules.
+- [stylelint](http://stylelint.io) - CSS linter that is unopinionated, supports
+  plugins and has a wide range of rules built-in.
+Written in Javascript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.

 ### Scala